 Duties of the Board

 Each year, directors are elected by shareholders at the Annual General Meeting.
 The Board is responsible for nominating new directors with appropriate experience and skill sets.
-To ensure non-partisan leadership, the Board currently consists of one management member and three independent directors.
+To ensure non-partisan leadership, the Board currently consists of two management members and three independent directors.
 All directors and committees, individually or as a whole, have the right to retain independent legal counsel or other professional advisors.
 The Board also has the right to, and regularly does, meet without management present.
 All of the independent directors serve on a committee.
 Each committee meets as required, and all directors are asked to attend each Board meeting, and meetings of the committee on which they serve.

 To help discharge its responsibilities, the Board operates with three committees, all comprised of non-management directors.